ELIXIR-IIB-training/website/_posts/2019-Docker_and_Reproducibility_Torino.md

 <br>

 **IMPORTANT DATES**
-- Deadline for applications: **...
-2019**
+- Deadline for applications: **XX-XX-2019**
-- Course date: **...
-Mar/Apr 2019**
+- Course date: **XX-XX Mar/Apr 2019**
 <br>

-**VENUE:**
+**VENUE**
-Istituto per la protezione Sostenibile delle Piante (IPSP) - CNR<br>
+Institute for Sustainable Plant Protection (IPSP) of the National Research Council of Italy (CNR)<br>
 [**(link to the map)**]()<br>
-Strada delle Cacce 73
+Strada delle Cacce 73<br>
-10135 Torino, Italy
+10135 Torino, Italy<br>
 <br>

-**FEE:**
+**FEE**
 The course does not include a fee, but the participants are expected to pay their own travel, meals and hotel costs (if any).

 A maximum of **XX** candidates will be selected based on their need for the course as emerging from the application form.
-Chosen participants will be notified by XXX 2019.
+Chosen participants will be notified by **XX-XX 2019**.
 Priority will be given to candidates from ELIXIR-IIB member institutions (see the list at the bottom) and ELIXIR nodes.

-**Cancellation policy:** Attendance is limited to XX participants.
+**Cancellation policy:** Attendance is limited to **XX** participants.
 We expect many more applications.
 Accepted participants commit to attend the course for its whole duration.
 Failure to attend training sessions is disruptive.
 Moreover, it blocks other candidates from participating.
 Therefore a cancellation policy is in place so that only written requests presented 10 days in advance relatively to the course starting date are accepted.
 <br>